 Boosting the Efficiency of Your Existing Refrigerator or Freezer

 From an energy standpoint, you will save the most by replacing your existing refrigerator or freezer with a new more efficient model.
-If your current model is more than about 15 years old, it may be so inefficient that a new one would pay for itself in energy savings in just a few years.
-If your present unit is working fine and a new purchase doesn’t fit your budget, follow these tips to boost energy efficiency and performance of your existing refrigerator or freezer.
+If your current model is more than 15 years old, you can expect to save 25-40% with a new unit.
+If your present unit is working fine and a new purchase doesn’t fit your budget, follow these tips to boost the energy efficiency and performance of your existing refrigerator or freezer.

 Check Door Seals